Thousands of creative leaders manage their agencies with Workamajig.

 Automation is templatization on steroids.
 Take data from multiple sources, apply some machine learning, and you have automation that can reliably produce content at scale (or at least assist in content creation).

 For example, this tool automatically creates dozens of ad headlines and descriptions from a handful of seed phrases.
-While the results might not be as good as a stellar copywriter’s work, the cost and speed makes it a worthwhile alternative.
+While the results might not be as good as a stellar copywriter’s work, the cost and speed make it a worthwhile alternative.

 All automation solutions can be broadly divided into three categories: